awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-for-browser/README.md

 }
 ```

-8. Click `Next`.
+8. Choose `Next`.
-9. Click `Save Changes`.
+9. Choose `Save Changes`.

-### Create an Amazon DynamoDB table
+### Create a DynamoDB table

 1. Open [DynamoDB in the AWS Management Console](https://console.aws.amazon.com/dynamodbv2).
-2. Click on `Create table`.
+2. Choose `Create table`.
 3. Enter `lambda-for-browser` in the `Table name` field.
 The name of the table must match with `TableName` in `./frontend/src/index.js`.
-4. For the `Partition key`, enter they key name `Id` and the type of `Number`.
+4. For the `Partition key`, enter the key name `Id` and the type of `Number`.
-5. Leave the `Sort key` blank.
-There's no queries in this example so it's irrelevant.
+5. Keep the `Sort key` blank.
+There are no queries in this example, so it's irrelevant.
-6. Leave `Default settings` selected.
+6. Keep `Default settings` selected.
-7. Click `Create table`.
+7. Choose `Create table`.

 ### Bundle the Lambda function

-The backend is will have access to the SDK via its runtime.
-Bundling is not necessary for the backend code, but it's done here so we can keep the code smaller and more organized.
+The backend will have access to the SDK through its runtime.
+Bundling is not necessary for the backend code, but it's done here to keep the code smaller and more organized.

 **Note:** The AWS SDK packages are excluded from the bundle.
 This is configured in `./lambda/webpack.config.js`.